 Last Stop On Hoover Dam Tours

 The last part of this day trip allows you to see the top of the dam on the outside.
 Your travel guides will direct you to statues and buildings around the concrete landmark, and provide you with details about their history.
 From the top of the dam, you will see views of Lake Mead on one side and the Colorado River on the other.
 You can also look straight down and see the expansive dam- spanning 726 feet into Black Canyon below.
-That is truly amazing photo op.
+That is a truly amazing photo op.

 Seeing The Dam On The Other Side Of The Colorado River

 After exploring the Hoover Dam, your luxury tour bus will take you to the Pat Tillman-Mike O’Callaghan Memorial Bridge.
 This memorial bridge was completed in 2010 and is located directly across from the dam.
 The bridge provides a spectacular view of the dam and the Colorado River.
-You can use this time to take pictures before the bus takes you to the Lake Mead Overlook point.

 Adding Excitement To Your Vegas Vacation